Battles of Vicenza (1848)

-In the first (20–21 May), second (23–24 May) and third (10–11 June) battles of Vicenza of 1848, the city, which had given its allegiance to the Republic of San Marco, was attacked and conquered by the Austrian Empire.
+In the first (20–21 May), second (23–24 May) and third (10–11 June) battles of Vicenza of 1848, the city, which had given its allegiance to the Republic of San Marco, was attacked by the Austrian Empire.
 This took place during the First Italian War of Independence amidst the revolutions of 1848.
 The city was defended by Giovanni Durando with volunteer troops and a contingent of the Swiss Guard from the Papal State.
 The attackers were under the personal command of Marshal Joseph Radetzky.
+After being repulsed in the first two battles, the Austrians conquered Vicenza with the third battle.

 First battle

 An Austrian army under Count Georg von Thurn und Valsassina decamped from Treviso on the evening of 18 May.
 In response, Durando ordered volunteers from Padua brought to Vicenza by rail to join the civic guard.
 Crossing the Brenta, the Austrians attempted to take Vicenza by force on 20 May.
 In the fighting in the suburb of Santa Lucia, the Austrians lost 100 men from a Croat battalion, the Italians slightly less.

 Thurn decided to bypass Vicenza to the north and advance towards fortified Verona, part of the Austrian defensive system known as the Quadrilatero.
 Durando arrived at Vicenza on 21 May; too late to prevent Thurn's advance.
 President Daniele Manin arrived that same day from Venice by train to bolster morale.
 Durando sent General Giacomo Antonini to harass the Austrian rear at Olmo.
 He lost an arm in the fighting, while Manin and Niccolò Tommaseo accompanied him.